Education in Malaysia: Secondary education

 Public secondary education in Malaysia is provided by National Secondary Schools (Sekolah Menengah Kebangsaan, SMK).
 National Secondary Schools use Malay as the main medium of instruction because Malay language is the National language of Malaysia while English is a compulsory subject in all schools.
 Since 2003, Science and Mathematics had been taught in English, however in 2009 the government decided to revert to use Malay starting in year 2012.
+However, the Ministry has since launched the Dual Language Program (DLP) to cater the language issue.
+Secondary education is currently not compulsory in Malaysia, but there has been plan to make it compulsory since 2024, and the relevant amendment bill has been tabled in July 2025.

 As in primary schools, a National Secondary School must provide teaching of Chinese and Tamil languages, as well as indigenous languages wherever practical, on request of parents of at least 15 pupils in the school.
 In addition, foreign languages such as Arabic or Japanese may be taught at certain schools.

 Secondary education lasts for five years, referred to as Form (Tingkatan) 1 to 5.
-Form 1 to Form 3 are known as Lower Secondary (Menengah Rendah), while Form 4 and 5 are known as Upper Secondary (Menengah Atas).
+Form 1 to Form 3 are known as Lower Form (Menengah Rendah), while Form 4 and 5 are known as Upper Form (Menengah Atas).
 Most students who had completed primary education are admitted to Form 1.
-Students from national-type primary schools have the additional requirement to obtain a minimum D grade for the Malay subjects in UPSR, failing which they will have to attend a year-long transition class, commonly called "Remove" (Kelas/Tingkatan Peralihan), before proceeding to Form 1.
+Students from national-type primary schools have the additional requirement to obtain a minimum D grade for the Malay subjects at the end of Primary school, failing which they will have to attend a year-long transition class, commonly called "Remove" (Kelas/Tingkatan Peralihan), before proceeding to Form 1.
 As in primary schools, students are promoted to the next year regardless of their academic performance.

 Co-curricular activities are compulsory at the secondary level, where all students must participate in at least 2 activities for most states, and 3 activities for the Sarawak region.
 There are many co-curricular activities offered at the secondary level, varying at each school and each student is judged based in these areas.
 Competitions and performances are regularly organised.
 Co-curricular activities are often categorised under the following: Uniformed Groups, Performing Arts, Clubs & Societies, Sports & Games.
 Student may also participate in more than 2 co-curricular activities.